InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

 ## Deploying into the Data Manager API
-We use [Ansible] 3 and community modules in [Ansible Galaxy] as the deployment mechanism, using the `jupyter-operator` Ansible role in this repository and a Kubernetes config (KUBECONFIG).
+We use [Ansible] 3 and community modules in [Ansible Galaxy] as the deployment mechanism, using the `operator` Ansible role in this repository and a Kubernetes config (KUBECONFIG).
 All of this is done via a suitable Python environment using the requirements in the root of the project...

-    $ python -m venv ~/.venv/jupyter-operator
+    $ python -m venv ~/.venv/data-manager-jupyter-operator
-    $ source ~/.venv/jupyter-operator/bin/activate
+    $ source ~/.venv/data-manager-jupyter-operator/bin/activate
     $ pip install --upgrade pip
     $ pip install -r requirements.txt
     $ ansible-galaxy install -r requirements.yaml